crolllab/teaching/Bioinformatics_Tools/README.md

 ![](./images/image_1.png)

 - Please request your username by adding your first name [here in this sheet](https://docs.google.com/spreadsheets/d/1mE2cfUr14qA17YftYb2O4ualr3K9wKWXXtxEknLZuU0/edit?usp=sharing).
 Wait until your account was created ("OK" mark).
-- Your password will be: `bioinfo23`
+- Your password is: `bioinfo23`
 - Anything you save while using RStudio is on the server.
-- To **to transfer a file to the server**: Find the "Files" tab (typically bottom right of the RStudio screen), click on "Upload" and select "Choose File".
+- **To transfer a file to the server**: Find the "Files" tab (typically bottom right of the RStudio screen), click on "Upload" and select "Choose File".
 The file will upload and you can spot it now under "Files".

 ![](./images/image_2.png)
 ![](./images/image_3.png)